 • Produce creative work in selected media.

-• Use relevant methodologies inherent to generating ideas, concepts and art making processes.
+• Use relevant methodologies inherent to generating ideas, concepts and art-making processes.

 Associated Assessment Criteria for Exit Level Outcome 3: